symfony/symfony-docs/controller.rst

             ])
         ;

-You can of course also use normal :ref:`constructor injection <services-constructor-injection>` in your controllers.
+You can also use normal :ref:`constructor injection <services-constructor-injection>` in your controllers.

 .. caution::